 Submission of Application

-This is a competitive application.
 Please adhere to all requirements and instructions within each form of the application within IowaGrants.gov.
-Any information submitted separately from the application will not be considered in the review process.
+Any information submitted separately from the application will not be considered in the renewal process.

 Information on requests for reconsideration and contract termination may be found in 281-Iowa Administrative Code 67.